sardus1970/JR_BLE_Gamepad/README.md

 The ESP32 has therefore been configured with `FORCE_CHANNEL_COUNT` and `REFRESH_RATE_CHANNEL` both set to 5.
 Two different gamepad modes / refresh rates can thus be configured on the transmitter.

-The 4 channels for the stick functions are configured with a linear curve ranging from -100 to 100.
+The 4 channels for the stick functions are configured with a linear curve ranging from 0 to 100.
+(On the X6, 50 is the mid-stick position.)

 ##### X6 transmitter video with the BLE mod in action: